framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 This sets the focal plane.
 The arrows on the right change the step size of the slider.

 **Increase focus precise at close range**
 This changes the scaling of the focus distance slider.
 Higher values mean that the focus distance slider can operate in even smaller steps.
+This is useful for portraits, where extra focus precision is desired.

 **HDR Log Whitepoint**
 Affects how bright pixels stack atop each other during the accumulation process.
 The default value of 2.0 provides the most natural highlighting.